karayabin/universe-snapshot/universe/Ling/Light_UserData/personal/mydoc/pages/conception-notes.md

 --------

 We can also bind tags to the user files.
 This gives us a way to better to find the user data.

+Tags can't contain the comma character, because why do we need them?

+**Note to myself**: and if they did I would have to change my implementation in the fileuploader.js (server delivers tags as a csv string).